Swiftales/swiftales.github.io/_posts/2016-12-11-LevelUpProtocols.md

 }
 ```

 In above `TableViewCellDecorator`, the `CellType` and `DataType` are inferred from the paramter types of `update` function.
 So the complier has the concrete type for `CellType` as `ThreeLabelTableViewCell` and DataType as `Person`.
-Also there is no type casting involved as we won't be able to pass any other cell than `ThreeLabelTableViewCell` and any other dataType then `Person`.
+Also there is no type casting involved as we won't be able to pass any other cell than `ThreeLabelTableViewCell` and any other data type than `Person`.

 Go through it once again, its not that complex.